velvet-jedi/reactCarousel/README.md

 The transition property is crucial in providing the sense of direction and smoothness in the sliding animation.

---- as I introduced the state variable for active index, I removed the map, but later I decided to load all the images into the DOM at once (coz I only have 12 images) and brought back map.
+-   as I introduced the state variable for active index, I removed the map, but later I decided to load all the images into the DOM at once (coz I only have 12 images) and brought back map.
 Also to create smooth animations you need them in the DOM already

--   important css properties utilized: flex-shrink-0 (prevents the card containing div from collapsing horizontally and not stick to each other), object-cover

--   animated buttons using keyframes animation

 Accessibility improvements: